Oracle Licensing

 42. Batch Processing

-Oracle software is run in automated batch processing mode without interactive users.
+Oracle software is typically run in automated batch processing mode, without requiring interactive users.
 However, it still requires appropriate Named User or Processor licenses.

 43. Multiplexing